dalerkd/visimulator/README.md

 # ViSimulator for Notepad++.
 ## How to Install
-The plugin manager of the notepad++ is not functioning properly currently, hence you need to download and extra the ViSimulator.dll and place into the plugin folder of your notepad++.
+The plugin manager of the notepad++ is not functioning properly currently, hence you need to download and extract the ViSimulator.dll and place into the plugin folder of your notepad++.
 Both 32Bit and 64Bit are supported.

 ## Supported Commands